ChrizzTheWizz/DLBDSDQDW01_DataQualityAndDataWrangling/README.md

 # Course: Data Quality and Data Wrangling
-# Scraping and visualizing data on Berlin's air quality  SCRAPING AND VISUALIZING DATA ON BERLIN'S AIR QUALITY
+# Scraping and visualizing data on Berlin's air quality

 ## Table of Contents
 1. [About the project](#About-the-project)